okta-samples/okta-angular-oie-sample-quickstart/README.md

 Register your application by selecting **Applications** > **Add Application**.
 On the next screen, choose **SPA App** and click **Next**.

 On the following screen, edit the application settings.
+Enable the checkbox for **Refresh Token**.

 For ExpressJS applications running in developer mode, the port number should be 8080.
 Configure your app as follows:

 * **Initiate Login URI**: `http://localhost:4200`
 * **Login redirect URI**: `http://localhost:4200/login/callback`